-At least one of the following factors must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting Lyme disease or death from Lyme disease with the circumstances of a person's relevant service:
+At least one of the following factors must exist before it can be said that, on the balance of probabilities, Lyme disease or death from Lyme disease is connected with the circumstances of a person's relevant service:

-- (1) being in an area that is endemic for Lyme disease at least three days before the clinical onset of Lyme disease; - Note: an area that is endemic for Lyme disease is defined in the Schedule 1 Dictionary. - (2) for cases presenting with erythema migrans, being in an area that is endemic for Lyme disease between three and 32 days before the clinical onset of Lyme disease; - Note: an area that is endemic for Lyme disease and erythema migrans are defined in the Schedule 1 Dictionary. - (3) inability to obtain appropriate clinical management for Lyme disease.
+- (1) being in an area that is endemic for Lyme disease at least three days before the clinical onset of Lyme disease; - Note: an area that is endemic for Lyme disease is defined in the Schedule 1 Dictionary. - (2) for cases presenting with erythema migrans, being in an area that is endemic for Lyme disease between three and 32 days before the clinical onset of Lyme disease; - Note: an area that is endemic for Lyme disease and erythema migrans is defined in the Schedule 1 Dictionary. - (3) inability to obtain appropriate clinical management for Lyme disease.